Nice to meet you.

 Facial recognition technology (FRT) can be roughly divided into three categories.

-On the first leg of the journey, a computer must detect a particular face from multiple faces in an image.
-Once that is done, the other characteristics, like texture, pose, and illumination, are analyzed.
+On the first leg of the journey, a computer must analyze a particular face from multiple faces in an image.
+Once that is done, the other characteristics, like texture, angle, pose, and illumination, vectors, background, pixels and gradients are scanned and compared with underlying dataset.

 Deep learning algorithms like the Viola-Jones algorithm, the histogram of oriented gradients (HOGG), recurrent convolutional neural networks (R-CNN), and you only look once (YOLO) can detect data from front and side-facing profiles.